AdobeDocs/analytics-platform.en/help/components/calc-metrics/calc-metr-overview.md

 * (Advanced Calculated Metrics only) Incorporate statistical functions to help you better describe your data.
 For example, you can count the number of items in a report or add in the number of standard deviations for each item.

-You can build and save calculated metrics in the [Calculated metrics builder](cm-workflow/cm-build-metrics.md) or quickly create filters using [Quick filter](quick-filters.md).
+You can build and save calculated metrics in the [Calculated metrics builder](cm-workflow/cm-build-metrics.md).
 This builder allows you to:

 * Create calculated and advanced calculated metrics using advanced allocation models.
 * Add filters inline to metric formulas.